-Moving into the waters, the Caribbean seas play host to around 9% of the world’s total area of coral reefs.
+Moving into the waters, the Caribbean Sea plays host to around 9% of the world’s total area of coral reefs.
 These reefs, which include the Belize Barrier Reef (a world heritage site since 1996) and Great Mayan Reef, cover an estimated total of 19,000 square miles.
-Not just a pretty picture, they play a pivotal role in maintaining the health of these waters, with so much life dependent on these huge swathes of coral that line the shores of so many Caribbean islands.
+Not just a pretty picture, they play a pivotal role in maintaining the health of these waters – so much life is dependent on these huge swathes of coral that line the shores of the Caribbean islands.

 Approximately 1000 different types of fish, as well as sea-faring mammals such as whales, seals, dolphins and manatees make up the atoll.
 Many of these animals’ ancestors started out in the Indian and Pacific oceans, the latter of which was directly connected to what is now the Caribbean Sea until as recently as 3 million years ago, when the Central American Seaway was filled in by the Isthmus of Panama.
 This Isthmus connected the two American continents by land and blocked off that link between the two oceans.
 What had already passed through beforehand became the ancestors of the region’s current sea life.

 Protecting coral reefs isn’t just vital for the reefs themselves.
 Coral reefs support other marine ecosystems that live nearby, such as mangroves and sea grass beds, by providing them with protection from things like large storm waves by absorbing their energy and weakening them.
-They’re also important to us; they can provide us with food and help protect the shorelines of the islands they live beside.
+They’re also important to us; they can provide us with food, regulate sea temperatures, and help protect the shorelines of the islands they live beside.